You are hereHome › Dates & Deadlines

 January 1: Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after this date to be considered for need-based and non-need-based federal and state grants, scholarships, loans, and Work-Study (you do not have to be admitted to start working on your FAFSA).

-April 30: Date by which the Office of Financial Aid must receive your need-based scholarship information—Michigan Competitive Scholarship, FAFSA, PROFILE—so you can receive a financial aid offer by May 1.
-Date by which all other aid program information must be received by the Office of Financial Aid—FAFSA, PROFILE.
+April 30: Date by which the Office of Financial Aid must receive your FAFSA and PROFILE to consider you for all aid programs and so you can receive a financial aid offer by May 1.

 May 1: Enrollment deposit deadline (the enrollment deposit will reserve a space for you in your class)